 The program has been plagued with issues.
 Many borrowers who should have qualified have not gotten their loans forgiven for reasons such as being on the wrong repayment plan, payments not being counted for unreasonable reasons, or borrowers provided with wrong information by their loan servicers.

 Last month, the Department of Education announced a major change to the program that could fix some of these issues: it will “implement a Limited PSLF Waiver to count all prior payments made by student borrowers toward PSLF, regardless of loan program.”

 Here’s a summary of what it means and what you have to do if you qualify.

 Table of Contents

 What is the limited PSLF waiver?

+For a limited time, between now and October 31, 2022, borrowers may be able to receive credit for past payments made on loans that would otherwise not qualify for PSLF.
 The employment requirements have not been changed.
 To qualify, borrowers must be employed full-time by the government, 501(c)(3) not-for-profit, or other not-for-profit organization that provides a qualifying service.